near/stakewars-iii/challenges/troubleshooting.md

 5. Stop the OLD node
 6. Start the NEW node

 ## A hardfork is announced, what should I do?
-(For shardnet on July 2022)

 On July 27th a third hardfork was done during stake wars to Shardnet.
 This for upgrading core code and keep nodes with higher stability.